-The pre-business phase consists of 60 credit hours of course work consisting of primarily General Education curriculum.
+The pre-business phase consists of 60 credit hours of coursework consisting primarily of the General Education curriculum.
 Students are required to maintain minimum GPA of 2.25 in the pre-business phase before being admitted to the Business Phase.
+The following curriculum outlines the course of study for all majors in the Reginald F. Lewis College of Business for the freshman and sophomore years.